Changissnz/nu_merchant_principal/README.md

 or the continuation of the act that is being challenged, the decision of this rhetorical question is one in the vein of anti-competition.

+A relatively large gap exists between "honor" and "pride", in their meanings and practices.
+Arguably, there are rigidities in "honor" codes that make those beholden to act honorably have the weakness of being more more predictable than "pride".
+This greater predictability rests on what principles are contained in these "honor" codes and how said codes are practice in relation to the superior, the equal, and the inferior of status.
+Once again, the intangible yet ever-present force of "pride" in sentience is frequently convoluted with other forces in practice.
+So the claim that "honor" is more predictable than "pride" could be argued to be soft theory.